Arronk/My-Coding-Journey/LogR3.md

 Since i'm now in front again on my coursework I took tonight to catch up on my reading and revise some of the things I have learned over the past few weeks.

+## Day 28: 27/11/2018

+### Progress: Worked on MIT 6.00.2x again

+Continued reading and working through some code examples in the MIT 6.002x text book tonight.
+Nothing to exciting but I feel I got a better understanding of some of the concepts from slowing down and working my way through some simulations.